SophieP21/FINAL_EPIC_HACK_PROJECT/Kerberoasting/environment-setup.md

 EOT
 dc_public_ip = "XX.XXX.XXX.XXX"
 ```

 Make note of this information.
-To see this output again use the output command from the working directory `/pentesting-lab/terraform/`
+To see this output again from `/pentesting-lab/terraform/`:
 ```bash
 terraform output
 ```

 ## Configuring Active Directory

-Connect to the DC and upload the `setup-lab-dc.ps1` and `setup-kerberoast-targets.ps1` scripts from the PowerShell dir in the repo.
+Connect to the DC and upload the `setup-lab-dc.ps1` and `setup-kerberoast-targets.ps1` scripts from the PowerShell directory in the repo.

-Setting up and connecting through bastion to utilize the GUI can make this process easier.
+Setting up Azure Bastion can make connecting via GUI easier.

 Open PowerShell as Administrator.